 - Connectivity providers: Network operators, Hotspot providers, Service providers

 - Regulators (ITU, WP5D, ECC, ECC PT1)

 How to respond

 - Respond online using the form below - please make sure you allocate the time necessary for sharing your expertise and views.

 - Only responses received through the online questionnaire will be taken into account.

 Replies & feedback

-- The analysis of the results of the consultation will be presented during the 5G-ENSURE Workshop on 16 June 2017 and it will be available on web site www.5gensure.eu.
+- When available, the analysis of the results of the consultation will be published on the website www.5gensure.eu.